 If you have quite a lot of space, you could have a much more expansive vanity unit that spans the width of a wall (like in the picture at the top of the page).

-Most of the big-name brands sell a range of vanity units, but if you have the budget and want something very specific, you could also consider asking a builder to make bespoke bathroom storage for you.
+If you have the budget and want something very specific, you could also consider asking a builder to make bespoke bathroom storage for you.

 The benefit of built-in bathroom furniture is that it makes the most of the space available, and makes use of awkward areas that would otherwise be left unused.